tomverbeure/panologic-g2/USB.md

 It is thus up to the FPGA to implement a USB host to take care of all that.

 The USB PHY chip is an [SMSC 3300-EKZ](https://www.microchip.com/wwwproducts/en/USB3300).
 It has an industry standard ULPI interface to connect to the FPGA.
+The data sheet itself is [here](http://ww1.microchip.com/downloads/en/DeviceDoc/00001783C.pdf).

 ## ULPI